 The SCC of the bladder is a rare histopathological variant.
-These tumors shows very aggressive clinical behavior as compared to conventional urothelial carcinoma.
+These tumors shows very aggressive clinical behavior as compaired to conventionalurothelial carcinoma.
 The urinary bladder cancer is the most common malignancy of the urinary tract, accounting for about 77,000 new cases and 16,000 deaths/year in the USA [1].
 The transitional cell carcinoma has higher incidence, and therefore it has received the most research attention.

-The squamous cell lesions in urinary bladder include squamous papilloma, squamous metaplasiawhile malignant tumors are pure squamous cell carcinoma, urothelial carcinoma with squamous differentiation, basaloid SCC, verrucous carcinoma and warty carcinoma.
+The squamous cell lesions in urinary bladder includes squamous papilloma, squamous metaplasia while malignant tumors are pure squamous cell carcinoma, urothelial carcinoma with squamous differentiation, basaloid SCC and verrucous carcinoma and warty carcinoma.
 Pure Squamous Cell Carcinoma (SCC) of the bladder generally represents 2% to 7% of all urothelial cancers with considerable geographic variability in prevalence worldwide [2].

 It is observed that SCC is the second most common cell type associated with bladder cancer in industrialized countries.
 Pure SCC is the most common non-urothelial variant, accounting 5% of all bladder cancers in western countries and reaching 30% in Schistosoma haematobium endemic regions like Egypt and Sudan [3].
-SCC is the most common form of bladder cancer, accounting for 75% of cases in developing nations [4].
+Worldwide, however, SCC is the most common form of bladder cancer, accounting for 75% of cases in developing nations [4].
 Urinary bladder cancer based on the degree of invasion in the bladder muscle are classified into non-muscle invasive or muscle invasive cancer, which is important in patient management.
-This article is useful for understanding theclinicopathological feature and molecular subtypes in urinary bladder cancers and important in specific therapeutic strategies.
+This article is useful for understanding the clinicopathological features and molecular subtypes in urinary bladder cancers and are important in specific therapeutic strategies.